CollinHerber/cnst-wiki-content/Religion.md

 **Tenets**

 Read Eldritch Pages and bind them into Eldritch Tomes.
-Read books that teach new skills.
+Acquire knowledge by reading books.
+Study a wide variety of spells.
 Become my Champion at the Summit of Apocrypha.

 **Shrine Blessing**